-In this type, like the second type, when it keeps the service system in a state of pause, it puts it in the build state and sets its intent equal to the last intent given to the method.
+Like the second type, when it keeps the service system in a state of pause, it puts it in the build state and sets its Intent equal to the last Intent given to the method.
 This is used for cases where, for example, the service operation has stopped from somewhere, and for example, the music starts playing after it has stopped.

 According to the explanations provided in the previous section, we choose the second type in this project.